 14. Special, Molten Hot Chocolate

 This is a seasonal twist that usually comes out in February.
-Although most Starbucks stores no longer carry this drink, some individual licensed stores still bring it back.
+Although most Starbucks stores no longer sell this drink, some individual licensed stores still bring it back.

-Starbucks molten chocolate comes in a trio that is comprised of a Frappuccino and two hot drinks – molten hot chocolate and molten chocolate latte.
+Starbucks molten chocolate comes in a trio that is comprised of a blended drink and two hot drinks – molten hot chocolate and molten chocolate latte.

 Molten hot chocolate is more popular than the other two.
 Starbucks molten hot chocolate is a combination of bittersweet mocha sauce which is steamed with milk and added to melted java chips.

-The drink is topped with espresso-infused chocolate-flavored whipped cream and a drizzle of mocha and espresso (decaf ristretto).
+The beverage is topped with espresso-infused chocolate-flavored whipped cream and a drizzle of mocha and espresso (decaf ristretto).

 Since the special whip cream that is infused with chocolate and espresso is likely to be unavailable in most stores, you can substitute it with regular whipped cream.